rocky-linux/documentation/docs/guides/admin_guide/11-tasks.md

 When a user schedules a task, a file with his name is created under `/var/spool/cron/`.

-This file contains all the information allowing the `crond` daemon to know which command or program to run and when to run it (hour, minute, day ...).
+This file contains all the information the `crond` needs to know regarding all tasks created by this user, the commands or programs to run, and when to run them (hour, minute, day ...).

 ![Cron tree](images/tasks-001.png)

-### Crontab command
+### The `crontab` command

 The `crontab` command is used to manage the schedule file.